Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely to affect the area.
-Notable ones include The Summit, Mount Hutton Precinct Area Plan, Tingira Hills Care Community, and Ryhope Street Subdivision.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that could impact this region.
+Notable ones include The Summit, Ryhope Street Subdivision, Mount Hutton Precinct Area Plan, and Lake Macquarie Square.
 Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.